 Power blackouts can sometimes occur in provinces, so we suggest bringing a power bank/portable charger if you need to recharge your phone and other USB devices.

-1. Money.
-Local currency is called Soum and the biggest banknote is 50.000 UzS (approx. 6 USD in January 2019), while new 100.000 banknote to be issued sometime during 2019.
-More and more places (hotels, restaurants, big shops) are accepting international credit and debit cards, but still it is advised to bring enough cash (preferably US dollars or Euro) for the duration of your stay.
-Number of the AMT machines is also increasing, but they are mostly located in big hotels and banks.
+Money.
+Local currency is called Sum and the biggest banknote is 200.000 UzS (about $16 as in May 2024).
+More and more places (hotels, restaurants, big shops) are accepting international credit and debit cards, but still it is advised to bring enough cash (preferably US dollars) for the duration of your stay.
+Number of the ATM machines is also increasing, but they are mostly located in big hotels and banks.
 Travellers’ cheques are not normally accepted.
 Only change money through official exchange booths.
-It is illegal to change money on the black market.
-Damaged or marked banknotes may not be accepted by exchange offices.
+It is illegal to change money in the black market.
+Damaged or marked banknotes may not be accepted by exchange offices (or accepted with 5% commission).

-1. Drones and filming.
-Unauthorised import and use of drones in Uzbekistan will incur fines and confiscation of equipment.
+Drones and filming.
+Unauthorised importation and use of drones in Uzbekistan will incur fines and confiscation of equipment.
 Licenses to import drones must be obtained prior to arrival, but issued only for certain aims.
-According to the Government Decree adopted on 29 May 2018, “foreign creative groups” (meaning the media, film studios etc.) are allowed to bring and use their drones for filming materials about the tourism potential of Uzbekistan, but need to send their official request to the State Committee for Tourism Development, Ministry of Culture or UzbekKino National Agency.
+According to the Government Decree adopted on 29 May 2018, “foreign creative groups” (meaning the media, film studios etc.) are allowed to bring and use their drones for filming materials about the tourism potential of Uzbekistan, but need to send their official request to the Tourism Committee or UzbekKino National Agency.
 Mentioned entities, on their turn, to consider and request the special permission from the aviation authorities.

 It is allowed now to take photos in the Tashkent Metro stations and most of the historic sites and museums allow this as well, but you should check if they require additional payment for filming.
 Please, also check if it’s allowed to use a camera near airports, border checkpoints, military barracks, bridges, police stations and industrial plants.